Amazon ElastiCache Cache Design - Choosing Between Redis and Memcached with Caching Strategies

 Summary

 ElastiCache is a caching service that directly reduces database load and improves application response times.
 Use Redis as the default choice and design your caching strategy with a combination of Lazy Loading and Write-Through.
+Ensure scalability with cluster mode sharding and read replicas, and leverage the Valkey compatible engine and Global Datastore for global deployments.
 An effective approach is to start with Serverless mode for ease of use, then consider migrating to a provisioned configuration once your workload stabilizes.